denko-rb/denko/README.md

   - Breadboard
   - Jumper wires

-  **Tip:** Kits are a cost-effective way to get started.
-They will almost certainly include these parts, plus more, getting you well beyond the tutorial.
+  **Tip:** Kits are a good way to get started.
+They should include these parts and more, getting you beyond the tutorial.

 #### Included Examples